Zhugejian/Figment/README.md

 - sifter animations transition much smoother and more accurately
   - lost the idle animation though
 - enemy animation changes upon being hit
+- sifter health does not reset upon room change
+- added a health regen sphere in the start room

 4/18/14